olive009/stagexl-converter-pubrun/README.md

 ## Usage

 Try it out by running bin/as3_to_dart.dart as command line script without parameters.
-This will generate the 'examples_autogen' folder under lib.
+The pub run docs tell you how to do that: https://www.dartlang.org/tools/pub/cmd/pub-run.html This will generate the 'examples_autogen' folder under lib.
+Of course you want to convert your own stuff, so do a 'pub run as3_to_dart --help'

 #### Example #1: Spring Actionscript
 To get an idea of how much the converter can help you, look at the basic